 Agreement provides training for learners interested in allied health careers, while supporting healthcare employers in addressing staff skills gaps through professional development.

-PHOENIX, AZ, August 5th, 2021 – University of Phoenix has signed an agreement with CareerStep, the allied health training division of Carrus, to provide learning pathways for those seeking opportunities to upskill and enhance their careers in allied health.
-Through this agreement with the University, CareerStep can also provide interested healthcare employers with access to professional development options, provided by CareerStep, that can help their staff stay current on the latest treatments and techniques in many allied health professional fields.
-Some of CareerStep’s professional development options may even be eligible for college credit through University of Phoenix.
+PHOENIX, AZ, August 5th, 2021 – University of Phoenix has signed an agreement with CareerStep, the allied health training division of Carrus.
+This provides learning pathways for those seeking opportunities to upskill and enhance their careers in allied health.
+Through this agreement with the University, CareerStep can also provide interested healthcare employers with access to professional development options, provided by CareerStep.
+That can help their staff stay current on the latest treatments and techniques in many allied health professional fields.
+In effect, some of CareerStep’s professional development options may even be eligible for college credit through University of Phoenix.

-Many of today’s healthcare occupations are in the field of allied health, which includes professionals who support the healthcare system through a range of diagnostic, technical, therapeutic and support services.
+Many of today’s healthcare occupations are in the field of allied health.
+Including, professionals who support the healthcare system through a range of diagnostic, technical, therapeutic and support services.
 Yet, there are critical and ongoing staffing shortages in allied health.
 That is why CareerStep offers many different training options to help healthcare employers reskill staff and help train for in-demand roles.

-“We know that today’s workplace is constantly evolving, especially during the last two years of the pandemic, and that reality is acutely present in healthcare,” said John Woods, Ph.D, Provost and Chief Academic Officer, University of Phoenix.
-“This agreement with Carrus’ CareerStep program is an important step in our efforts to be a provider of flexible and accessible healthcare training, and professional development for individuals who are just starting out, as well as those healthcare professionals who are looking to enhance their skill sets.”
+“We know that today’s workplace is constantly evolving.
+Especially, during the last two years of the pandemic.
+And, that reality is acutely present in healthcare.” said John Woods, Ph.D, Provost and Chief Academic Officer, University of Phoenix.
+“This agreement with Carrus’ CareerStep program is an important step in our efforts to be a provider of flexible and accessible healthcare training.
+As well as, professional development for individuals who are just starting out.
+In addition to those healthcare professionals who are looking to enhance their skill sets.”

 CareerStep’s online programs include medical coding and billing, medical assistant, dental assistant, pharmacy technician, hemodialysis technician, and more.
 When offered as professional development, programs give hospitals and health systems the chance to upskill and retain their employees.